GLOSSARY

 • Continuous misconduct heightens stress for employees and leadership, lowering workplace efficiency.

-causes of counterproductive work behaviour
+causes of counterproductive work behavior

 1. Abusive Supervision